Magomed Ankalaev: UFC Light Heavyweight Champion

 Ankalaev faced Alex Pereira for the UFC Light Heavyweight Championship on March 8, 2025 at UFC 313.
 He won the championship by unanimous decision.
 11 out of 21 media outlets scored the bout for Ankalaev.

-Ankalaev faced the former light heavyweight champion Alex Pereira on October 4, 2025 at UFC 320.
-He lost the championship by technical knockout via punches and elbows in the first round.
+Ankalaev made his first title defence against Alex Pereira in a rematch on October 4, 2025 at UFC 320.
+He lost the title by technical knockout via punches and elbows in the first round.

+Post championship

+Ankalaev was scheduled to face Khalil Rountree Jr. on July 25, 2026 in the main event at UFC Fight Night 282.
+However, on July 13, it was reported that Rountree Jr. had withdrawn from the bout due to injury, with Bogdan Guskov stepping in as a replacement.
+Ankalaev won the fight by technical knockout in the fifth round.

 Fighting style

 Ankalaev is known for a disciplined striking style grounded in his background in Greco-Roman wrestling and Combat Sambo.
 While many Dagestani fighters lean heavily on grappling, Ankalaev has developed into a patient, counter-striking light heavyweight with a strong emphasis on distance management.
-He primarily fights out of a southpaw stance and favors clean, powerful straight punches and well-timed kicks, often shutting down opponents’ rhythm without overextending.

 Though his wrestling credentials are strong, Ankalaev rarely rushes to use grappling offensively.
 Instead, he typically keeps the fight standing, using his takedown defense and balance to keep control of the pace.
 His approach has been described as calculated, sometimes even conservative, as he prefers to avoid unnecessary exchanges and pick his shots from the outside.
 That tactical mindset has allowed him to neutralize more aggressive fighters by staying composed under pressure and capitalizing on their mistakes.